darshanpandhi/SimpliSell/README.md

 - The Admin Control feature and the Reporting feature are pushed to iteration 3 as we underestimated the time and effort required to implement these.
 They should be included in our next release.

 ## Special Instructions
-- The log in credentials still remain the same so use any of the following login credentials:
+- To log in, use any of the following login credentials:

         Username: Bob